On the Viability of Stochastic Economic Dispatch for Real-Time Energy Market Clearing: Related Work

-The main limitation of a single-period SCED formulation is that it does not consider the uncertainty of future conditions.
-Therefore, to manage operational uncertainty in real-time markets, US ISOs are increasingly using short-term ramping products, also known as \emph{flexiramp}.
-For instance, MISO's real-time market includes a 10-minute and a 30-minute ramping product \cite{MISO_BPM002_D}.
-Similarly, CAISO considers a 5-minute ramping product in its real-time market \cite{CAISO_BPM}.
-Nevertheless, previous studies on the benefits of these Flexible Ramping Products (FRPs), e.g., \cite{WangHobbs2013_Flexiramp}, have observed that single-period formulations may still fail to account for future ramping needs, ultimately resulting in sub-optimal decisions.
-Sreekumar et al. \cite{SREEKUMAR2022112429} show that while FRPs can improve system flexibility, their design and implementation present challenges such as inaccurate forecasting, uncertainty estimation, and lack of structured pricing mechanisms.
+The main limitation of a single-period SCED formulation is that it does not consider the uncertainty and volatility of the net load.
+Therefore, to manage operational uncertainty in real-time markets, US ISOs are increasingly using short-term ramping products, also known as Flexible Ramping Products (FRPs) or \emph{flexiramp}.
+For instance, MISO's real-time market includes a 10-minute and a 30-minute ramping product \citep{Chen2023_MISORPDesign,MISO_BPM002_D}.
+Similarly, CAISO considers a 5-minute ramping product in its real-time market \citep{CAISO_BPM}.
+Also, similar ideas are proposed for unit commitment problems \citep{Khodayar2016_MultiplePeriodRamping}.
+Nevertheless, previous studies on the benefits of these FRPs have observed that single-period formulations may still fail to account for future ramping needs, ultimately resulting in sub-optimal decisions \citep{WangHobbs2013_Flexiramp}.
+While FRPs can improve system flexibility, their design and implementation present challenges such as inaccurate forecasting, uncertainty estimation, and lack of structured pricing mechanisms \citep{SREEKUMAR2022112429}.
 Therefore, the authors recommend a careful ramp product market design and advocate a shift towards stochastic dispatch and commitment models.
+However, due to differences and incompatibilities in market design, an alternative method is proposed for European markets to approximate stochastic dispatch by determining reserve requirements for zonal operating reserves \citep{Dvorkin2019_SettingReserveRequirements}.

-\subsection{Look-Ahead Dispatch}
+\paragraph{Look-Ahead Dispatch}

-To extend SCED from a single-period to a multi-period formulation, look-ahead dispatch (LAD) is proposed in \cite{Xie2009_LAD_MPC}.
+To extend SCED from a single-period to a multi-period formulation, look-ahead dispatch (LAD) is proposed in \citep{Xie2009_LAD_MPC}.
 The main motivation for LAD is that the longer horizon allows to take into account future operating conditions, thereby achieving better economic performance in the long run.
-While the use of a look-ahead window is well established in ISOs' intra-day reliability unit commitment process \cite{Hui2009_ReliabilityUnitCommitmentERCOT,Ott2010_ComputingRequirementsPJMMarket,Chen2012_MISO_LAC}, the use of LAD formulations in real-time markets has received less attention.
+While the use of a look-ahead window is well established in ISOs' intra-day reliability unit commitment process \citep{Chen2012_MISO_LAC,Hui2009_ReliabilityUnitCommitmentERCOT,Ott2010_ComputingRequirementsPJMMarket}, the use of LAD formulations in real-time markets has received less attention.